shelbyspees/speesblog/about.md

 <img class="textWrapLeft" src="{{ site.url }}/assets/shelby.jpg" alt="What's up"/>
 <br>
 I'm Shelby.
-Here's a link to my [landing page](http://shelbyspees.github.io).
-This site is my blog.
-Excuse me while I go nuts with CSS and Markdown.
-[Jekyll](http://jekyllrb.com/) is pretty awesome so far.
+Take a look at my [landing page](http://shelbyspees.github.io).

+This site is my blog, built with [Jekyll](http://jekyllrb.com/).
+No ads, no profit, just some words thrown out into the abyss we call The Internet.